M-Shazim/leetcode/README.md

-# Hands on leetcode problems
+# Repo for exploring and solving leetcode problems